konnco/laravel-imagecast/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+## Atention!
+this package is still under beta testing, do don't use it in your production.

 ## Installation

 You can install the package via composer: